Free Activities in Tauranga and Mt Maunganui

-The free-entry Tauranga Art Gallery is every-changing with exhibitions and artwork to inspire!
+The free-entry Tauranga Art Gallery is ever-changing with exhibitions and artwork to inspire!
 Go in and check out what displays they have on offer this month!
+This is also one of the most popular Tauranga activities for kids.

 For those chilly days, relax at the Mount Hot Pools at the base of Mt Maunganui.
-Prices are very reasonable at NZ$14 for general admission.
+Prices are very reasonable at around NZ$20 for general admission.
 Alternatively, many accommodation providers in town can offer deals on the hot pools if you want to save a few more dollars.

 Location: Adams Avenue, Mount Maunganui

 There’s always something going on in Tauranga and Mt Maunganui and markets are usually involved.
 Check out the Little Big Markets in Coronation Park, Mt Maunganui, every first Saturday of the month during summer 9am-2pm, for food, crafts, design and art.
-Then get up again on Sunday morning for the Farmers Market in the same place 9am-1pm (all year round).
-The Tauranga Farmers Market takes place on 5th Avenue, 8am-12pm.
+The Tauranga Farmers Market is bustling with stalls and shoppers from around 8am to 12pm on Saturdays too.
+It is held at the Tauranga Primary School on Fifth Avenue/Cameron Road.
+Finally if you are up early on Sundays too, the Tauranga Market is held at the Historic Village on Seventeenth Avenue West on the first and third Sunday of each month.

 Test your climbing skills at Rocktopia!
 The indoor climbing venue is not only an affordable activity, but it’s a great thing to do on a rainy day.
 With an array of easy clip n’ climb walls to the challenging “rock on” walls, all abilities can kill some time here!